 Cross-section bicrystal with diamond wire saw into 5x1 mm2 sections.

 Polish cross-section samples with diamond lapping film.
 The grit size on the diamond lapping film is gradually decreased from 9 μm to 0.1 μm.
 Change to smaller grit size once scratches are uniform across the surface.
-Counter clockwise platen motion for 9 μm to 6 μm lapping film.
-Counter clockwise platen motion and oscillating sample head for 6 μm to 0.1 μm lapping film.
+Use a counter clockwise platen motion for 9 μm to 6 μm lapping film.
+Use a counter clockwise platen motion with an oscillating sample head for 6 μm to 0.1 μm lapping film.

 Polish cross-section samples with colloidal silica for two minutes using a mat cloth.
 Continuously pour colloidal silica onto the mat with counter clockwise platen motion and oscillating sample head.